nickstanley574/DePaulCSC241Interview/_slides_test/04-slide.md

 A list's items are indexed starting a zero.
 This pattern you will see thoughout your programing life.

+Indexing operator is a list bracket the index you want closed bracket.

+Lets explore this.
+If the embeded IDE is to small please let me know.

 OUT OF BOUNDS EXAMPLE: vehicles[4]

 {% endcomment %}